-- 1. The activities authorised by this consent shall be undertaken generally in accordance with the information and plans submitted with the application dated 23 October 2020 and with the evidence submitted by the Consent Holder at the hearing.
+- 1. The proposed activities shall proceed generally in accordance with the information and plans submitted with the application, dated 23 October 2020 and with the evidence submitted by the Consent Holder at the hearing.
 Should there be any inconsistencies between those documents and consent conditions, the consent conditions shall prevail. - 2.
 The lapse date for the purpose of Section 125 shall be 5 years from the date of granting the consent. - 3.
-The annual volume of aggregate material extracted from the Quarry shall not exceed 200,000m3. - 4.
+The annual volume of aggregate material extracted from the Quarry shall be less than 100,000m3.
+The extraction of minerals from the surface or from an open pit shall be at a rate less than 20,000 m3 per month and 100,000 m3per year. - 4.
 Activities authorised by this consent shall not give rise to dust or the deposition of particulate matter that causes a noxious, dangerous, objectionable or offensive effect beyond the boundary of the site.